Research

 - Brain Research Institute Members

 - You can use the UCLA Directory to verify their titles.
 The titles will be abbreviated: Assoc Prof, Asst Prof, and Prof. If you see the words “In Res,” that is acceptable.
-“Adj” signifies Adjunct, and you will not be approved to do research with this person.
+“Adj” signifies Adjunct, and you will not be approved to do research with this faculty.

 - Undergraduate Research Portal in Computational Biosciences